Code360In/katacoda-scenarios-32/redis-ds/step6.md

-Redis Sorted Sets are non-repeating collections of String with scores for each members
+Redis Sorted Sets are non-repeating collections of String with scores for each members.

 Add three items to the sorted set with their score.